kleingtm/docker-nginx-node-python/README.md

 **Goal:**

 The goal of this repository is to have a quickly sharable, deployable docker setup for Python and Node web services adhering to best-practices.
-Nginx serves the static content and reverse proxies to Python/Flask and NodeJS/Express web service apis.
+Nginx serves the static content and provides a reverse proxy to Python/Flask and NodeJS/Express web service apis.
 Since Nginx, Python, and NodeJS are in separate (linked) docker containers, each service has a separate IP from the host docker-machine.
-Due to this, nginx reverse proxies over specific TCP ports between containers, as opposed to using a unix socket implementation.
-A benefit of this linked container implementation is that proxies do not go through the docker-machine host.
+Due to this, nginx reverse-proxies requests over specific TCP ports between containers, as opposed to using a unix socket implementation.
+A benefit of this linked container implementation is a smaller footprint than a docker server image, and that proxies do not go through the externally-exposed docker-machine host.

 **Stack:**